Last Updated on January 28, 2023 by Lori Geurin

 Or, if I’d received treatment after tick bite #2 because not much time had passed, I still stood a fighting chance of recovering.

 Unfortunately, this did not happen, just like it hasn’t happened for so many Americans each year.

 It took nearly 2 years and visiting several specialists and 5 different doctors for me to test positive for Lyme and other tick-borne co-infections to finally get a diagnosis.
 Needless to say, this should never happen.

 Unfortunately, many other people go for years suffering without the diagnosis and treatment they desperately need.

 When Bad Things Happen And How To Deal

 This was the beginning of a very scary and difficult time in my life.

 Maybe you know what this is like.
-Perhaps you find yourself in a seemingly hopeless situation and it seems that your life has been turned upside down.
+Maybe you find yourself in what seems like a hopeless situation and it seems that your life has been turned upside down.

 getting a divorce,

 or your life’s savings,